pyscf/pyscf.github.io/source/develop/agf2_developer.rst

 The occupied QMOs number :math:`n_\mathrm{MO} + n_\mathrm{MO}^\mathrm{occ}`, and
 virtual :math:`n_\mathrm{MO} + n_\mathrm{MO}^\mathrm{vir}`, and so these arrays
 become prohibitively expensive with increasing system size.
-This necessitates the use of density fitting for large systems sizes, which provides lower scaling memory requirements.
+This necessitates the use of density fitting for large system sizes, which provides lower scaling memory requirements.
 The density fitting implementation still requires the four-centre integrals to be built in order to compute the moments of the self-energy, but they may be